 A classic pen, to me anyway, is a pen that shows a design that is not flashy, but not plain.
 It’s classy!
 Much like a fine suit, a classic pen is just the right thing for those who love formal, but not stiff.

-Here is a personal favourite of mine.
+Here is a personal favorite of mine.
 This pen is far beyond the price range we’re looking at in this article, but it’s the perfect example of a classically designed fountain pen.
 Shown below is a Pelikan M805 – Produced by a company founded in the early 1840s, known as the Pelikan Pen Company.
 This pen, however, is a modern pen, being produced in the last few years.
 Everything about this pen – the lovely pinstripes, the subtle trim, the beautiful nib – it’s a true perfectionist’s outcome of the word “classy.”

 Here is another classic-looking beauty.
 This one, however, is a vintage pen.
 This particular model is a Parker Vacumatic, in the “Major” size.
-The colour is Azure blue.
+The color is Azure blue.
 This pen has the same classic elegance the above pen, but you can tell it’s vintage, from certain features.
 There is simply a “thing” about vintage pens that set them apart.

 Next up – “Cool” Pens: